Varujan Boghosian: Art and influences

 Boghosian showed with the legendary Stable Gallery, founded by Eleanor Ward, consistently between 1963 and 1966.
 At this time, the Stable Gallery showcased various young and emerging artists including: Joseph Cornell, Alex Katz, Marisol Escobar, Joan Mitchell, Isamu Noguchi, Cy Twombly, Robert Rauschenberg, and Larry Rivers as well as Andy Warhol's first one-man show.
 The unorthodox and experimental spirit of this time has remained with Boghosian and informed his developing relationship with the appropriation of everyday objects and their subsequent plastic manipulations.

 In 1968, Boghosian began to exhibit with the historic Cordier & Ekstrom Gallery, Duchamp's dealer in America.
 It was an ideal fit for Boghosian, as Arne Ekstrom's distinctive style favored the union of art and literature.
 Cordier & Ekstrom put on far-reaching shows that gave the same attention to world-renowned artists as it did to those who were just emerging.
 Morris Louis and Isamu Noguchi were some of the artists who frequented the gallery and it was where Romare Bearden honed his style.
 The gallery's circulating exhibition roster included such prominent names as Dubuffet, Matisse, Saul Steinberg, and Magritte.
 Boghosian developed a long-standing relationship with Arne Ekstrom and exhibited with the gallery well into the late 1980s.

-Boghosian's art draws inspiration from a variety of sources including literature, art, history and music.
+Boghosian's art drew inspiration from a variety of sources including literature, art, history and music.
 Allusions to myth and poetry pervade his work.
-Explorations of the myths of Orpheus and Eurydice, for instance, have been a central and continuous theme throughout his career.
+Explorations of the myths of Orpheus and Eurydice, for instance, were a central and continuous theme throughout his career.
 Closely linked to this fascination with classical myth is Boghosian's recurring use of symbols such as swans and serpents, both of which are rooted in a strong tradition of cross-cultural mythology.

 Building upon the traditions of Surrealism and Dada Boghosian's assemblages and collages playfully contemplate the boundaries between dream and reality.
-In creating his art, Boghosian draws heavily on his extensive personal archive of found objects, gathered together in his home and studio.
-The images and objects that he utilizes often bear the mark of time and his creations frequently juxtapose groups of seemingly unrelated objects together.
+In creating his art, Boghosian drew heavily on his extensive personal archive of found objects, gathered together in his home and studio.
+The images and objects that he utilized often bore the mark of time and his creations frequently juxtapose groups of seemingly unrelated objects together.
 In describing his artistic process, Boghosian is quoted as saying "I don't make anything.
 I find everything.”